cookiejar/cookietemple/docs/bump_version.rst

 Flags
 -------

 - ``--downgrade`` to downgrade a version.

-The changelog will not be modified.
+  The changelog won't be modified.
 Only use this option as a last resort if something went horribly wrong in your development process.
-In a normal development workflow this should never be necessary.
+In a normal development workflow, this should never be necessary.

 - ``--project-version`` to get the current project version.

   No version bumping will be triggered.
+Using this flag will cancel any commands executed after and exits the program.

 .. _bump-version-configuration: